sbd-community/handbook/docs/implementation/build-phase/key-provisioning.md

 ---
 # Guide: Key Provisioning & Storage

-## 1. What is Key Provisioning?
+## 1. The 'Why': Protecting Secrets for Data Confidentiality

-**Key Provisioning** is the process of securely generating, injecting, and managing cryptographic keys on a device.
-This process is distinct from, but closely related to, establishing a **[Unique Device Identity](./unique-device-identity.md)**.
+**Key Provisioning and Management** is the process of securely generating, injecting, and managing the cryptographic keys a device uses to perform secure operations.
+This is the bedrock of data protection for any connected device.

-While the device identity proves *who* a device is, the keys provisioned onto it are the tools it *uses* to perform cryptographic operations like encrypting data, verifying software signatures, and authenticating to a network.

 The core challenge is ensuring that secret keys remain secret throughout the entire manufacturing process and the product's operational life.
 A breach at any stage can compromise the security of every device that shares the compromised key material.

-Regulations like the **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** mandate the protection of integrity and confidentiality ([CRA Annex I.I.2(f)][cra_annexI]), which implicitly requires that cryptographic keys are protected from disclosure and modification.
+### 1.1.
+The Regulatory Requirement

+While regulations may not specify the exact method of key storage, they mandate outcomes that depend entirely on secure key management.
+The primary driver is:

+-   **Confidentiality Protection ([Annex I § 1 (2)(e)][cra_annexI])**: The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** requires manufacturers to protect the confidentiality of data "at-rest and in-transit using state-of-the-art encryption."
+The BSI TR-03183-1 reinforces this, requiring the protection of all "sensitive data and parameters" ([REQ_ER 6][bsi_tr_03183_p1]).

+State-of-the-art encryption is only effective if the keys themselves are protected from disclosure and modification.
+Therefore, a robust key provisioning and storage strategy is an implicit and non-negotiable requirement.

+### 1.2.
+What is Key Provisioning?

+Key Provisioning is distinct from, but closely related to, establishing a **[Unique Device Identity](./unique-device-identity.md)**.

+-   A **Device Identity** proves *who* a device is.
+-   **Provisioned Keys** are the tools the device *uses* to act on that identity (e.g., encrypting data, verifying software signatures, authenticating to a network).

 ## 2. The Key Management Lifecycle & Workflow